 So we headed to the stunning hills.
 The winds were harsh and we managed about 1 ½ hours.
 He then told me that the weather was not looking great so I was very happy to suggest we head back to the car – particularly as he offered to give me a sight-seeing drive around the best attractions of the island!

-Best Things to do in the Scottish Highlands – Drive the A87 and B roads around the top east side of The Isle of Skye
+Scotland Highlands Tour Guide – Drive the A87 and B roads around the top east side of The Isle of Skye

 This was one of my favourite drives of the whole trip.
 The scenery was absolutely majestic – although of course it was constantly changing with the weather!
 Depending on the weather your first stop can be Quiraing – a very scenic rock formation.
 There is a walk to the prison but the weather was not on my side so we didn’t risk it.
 The Old Man of Storr is also great for photos.